Rachnerd/graphql-dataloader-poc/README.md

 ```

 KrampHub is currently seeing the resource sequence as an issue because Item and Price should be fetched in parallel.
-Each normal GQL server implementation will wait for Item to be finished before fetching the Price because of the schema
+Each normal GQL server implementation will wait for Item to be resolved before fetching the Price.
+KrampHub doesn't
-structure.
-KrampHub also doesn't want to change the schema to fit the MicroServices, so **a** way of "solving" this issue
-without changing the schema, is looking ahead on Query resolver level.
+want to change the schema to fit the MicroServices, so **a** way of "solving" this issue without changing the schema, is looking ahead on Query resolver level.

 ```
 {